Pattishall Church of England Primary School

 The bell rings at 8:45am, when the children line up.
 Parents are responsible until this time.

-If you're planning to take your child out of school for an appointment or holiday, please notify us on the forms available from the office.
+If you're planning to take your child out of school for an appointment or holiday, please notify us via the website.

 Ensure we have three people to call in case we can't get hold of you.